 Adjusting to life as a medical student does not have to be daunting.
 A supportive learning environment will go a long way toward keeping you healthy, happy, and on track.
 St. George’s University (SGU) prides itself on providing top-notch support services that do just that.

-“We immediately put mechanisms in place from the moment students arrive to help them be successful,” says Dr. Glen Jacobs, Vice Provost for Educational Services and Chairman of the Department of Educational Services (DES) at SGU.
+“We immediately put mechanisms in place from the moment students arrive to help them be successful,” says Dr. Glen Jacobs, provost at St. George's University.

 A closer look at how SGU supports students